el-grudge/bank-marketing/README.md

 1. MLflow for experiment tracking and resgistration
 2. Mage for orchestration
 3. Evidently + Grafana for monitoring
-4. Docker + Flask API for deployment
+4. Docker + Flask API + Streamlit for deployment
 5. Docker-compose for running multi-container applications
 6. Postgres database to store tracking, orchestration, and monitoring data